 How to connect Alexa to a mobile hotspot

-Using a mobile hotspot is perhaps the simplest way to connect your Alexa devices to the internet.
+Using a mobile hotspot is perhaps the simplest way to connect your Alexa devices to the internet without having to use Wi-Fi.
 After all, the principle is the same as using a dedicated Wi-Fi connection for your home or office.

 - Activate your smartphone’s mobile hotspot.